 Temperament of Lowchen Dogs

-These dogs are very affectionate, loyal, and loving to their owners.
-They have been known to get grumpy when petted by someone other than their parents or guardians, which usually results in the dog being attached to its human parent so they don’t feel left out of any attention.
+These dogs are very affectionate, loyal, and loving especially to their owners.
+They have been known to get grumpy when petted by someone other than their parents or guardians, possibly because their owner appears to be ignoring them, they really dop get very attached to their owners don’t like to be left out of any of their owners attention.

 Weight of a Lowchen Dog

 The weight of a Lowchen ranges anywhere between 10 to 20 pounds.
-Females are usually on the lighter scale, while males tend to carry more muscle, hence more weight than their female counterparts.
+Females are usually on the lighter scale, while males tend to carry more muscle and be slightly taller, hence more weight than their female counterparts.

 The lifespan of Lowchen Dog